stormasm/rust-examples/vec/Readme.md

 * ex3 moving on to lots more cases

+* ex5 so I got ex5 working first and then migrated the code logic to ex4

 * ex4 add in the wildcard to catch the errors to simulate case not covered
 * ex4 the match arm returns a Result instead of the Ordering